RaphaelaHeil/2024-09-24-uio-local_atr/index.md

 2024-09-24 at University of Oslo

-_Registration link will be provided shortly._
+_Registration link and room details will be available shortly on the [BærUt! event website](https://www.ub.uio.no/english/libraries/dsc/berut/events/)._

 ## Preliminary Lesson Plan
 _Please note that the lesson plan may still undergo changes until 1-2 weeks before the workshop._